keyvisions/EMTS/CHAPTER1.md

 Thus, imaginary numbers are not merely abstract constructs; they are indispensable tools for modeling and understanding the physical world.
 Their use reveals that reality possesses layers and symmetries that extend beyond direct sensory perception, hinting at a deeper mathematical structure underlying the universe.
 The complex plane, therefore, is not just a mathematical convenience but a window into the hidden fabric of nature.

 The complex plane, a mathematical construct that allows us to visualize complex numbers as points in a two-dimensional space.
 In this plane, the horizontal axis represents the real numbers, while the vertical axis represents the imaginary numbers.
 For our purposes, we will map **mass** onto the real axis and **energy** onto the imaginary axis.
 Why this choice?
 Well, mass seems more real than energy from my point of view (feel free to swap).
-With this picture in mind, let's pick a point $z_0$ on the complex plain and dive into its possible implications.
+With this picture in mind, let's pick a point $z_0$ on the complex plane and dive into its possible implications.

 <p style="text-align:center"><img src="./media/EMTS.jpg" title="Complex Plane Illustration" /></p>